Zabranjeno/Notes/README.md

 and I dump her.

 Mom pulls some connections and I enroll Geodesy in Zagreb.
 My room mates are Žan Glavan, a buddy from elementary school and Filip Fiala, who talks me into trying out gay sex.
 I never allowed him to nail me, and I couldn't get a hard on on a guy, but I wake up with foggy mind and a sore ass.
 For some reason, I can't figure out what happened.
-I end up sleeping with a Sandra, Ana Biloglav room mate, who later turned out to be a stripper.
+I end up sleeping with Sandra, Ana Biloglav room mate, who later turned out to be a stripper.
 Ana also wants to sleep with me, but she has a bf, and I don't wanna do that to some guy.
 I also get assaulted by 2 tall guys with knives while I'm dating a girl, but I run away like a coward and never find out what happened to my date.
-I end up dating Ivana Brusar, who mentions I'm from Zadar in underpass while there were some baddies who follow me on my return, but some cops show up.
-Anyway I quit on college after 7 months "studying", and go back to Zadar.
+I end up in relationship with Ivana Brusar, who mentions I'm from Zadar in underpass while there were some baddies there who follow me on my return, but some cops show up.
+Anyway I quit on college after 7 months "studying", and go back to Zadar and break up with Ivana.

 In Zadar I meet Jadranka Bistričić, whome I deflower first weekend after oath in the army, but I end up raped multiple times in the army, and Jadranka ends up sleeping with everyone I knew.